%% Image and caption selected per Image Pickin' thread: tvtropes.org/pmwiki/posts.php?discussion=1378685590054627400

 Pink pigs.
 Chickens.
 See? ''Totally'' original.]]

-When a FollowTheLeader seems to be almost ''exactly'' like the leader, but with cosmetic identifiers (the "serial numbers") changed.
+When an attempt to FollowTheLeader seems to be almost ''exactly'' like the leader, but with cosmetic identifiers (the "serial numbers") changed.
 The blatant copying of characters and plot is on a level that would make even makers of TheMockbuster blush.
 (Although that [[SincerestFormOfFlattery needn't mean the quality is bad....]])

 Sometimes this can be by the very creators of the source work, perhaps as a form of applying CaptainErsatz to an entire series (see AlternateCompanyEquivalent).